Will weighed the three options.

 Allison broke from her blind-spot angle in the brush.
 She moved with ruthless efficiency, driving her scavenged spear hard into the unarmored gap behind the guard's knee.
 The man roared, his crossbow shot going wide into the dirt as his leg buckled.

-The big captive hadn't waited for permission.
-He had unlocked his cuffs and the cuffs of the man beside him.
+The big captive had already unlocked his cuffs and the cuffs of the man beside him.
 They lunged.
 They were starved and exhausted, their movements sloppy and desperate.
 The big man tackled the guard around the waist, driving him into the side of the metal cage.
 The guard thrashed, dropping the crossbow and drawing a serrated combat knife.
 He slashed wildly, opening a deep gash across the second captive's forearm.

 Will burst from the treeline, sprinting across the open ground.
-He didn't have time to nock an arrow.
-He tackled the guard's arm, pinning the knife against the dirt as the big captive drove his elbow repeatedly into the guard's faceplate until the visor cracked and the man finally stopped moving.
+He dropped the bow and tackled the guard's arm, pinning the knife against the dirt.
+The big captive drove his elbow repeatedly into the guard's faceplate until the visor cracked and the man went still.

 The camp fell dead silent.